Britain's exit from the European Union (Brexit) Notice

 You should tell us without delay so that we can update our records.
 If you were introduced to us by a broker or other intermediary who is Data Controller in its own right, you should contact them separately.
 In some cases where you exercise rights against us under data protection laws (see below) we may need to inform the broker or other intermediary, but this will not always be the case.

-required during the life of that contract, or it is required by laws that apply to us.
+We are unable to provide you with a product or service or to process your application without having personal data about you.
+Your personal data is required before you can enter into the relevant contract with us, or it is required during the life of that contract, or it is required by laws that apply to us.
 If we already hold some of the personal data that we need – for instance if you are already a customer – we may not need to collect it again when you make your application.
 In all other cases we will need to collect it except as follows:

 In cases where providing some personal data is optional, we will make this clear.
 For instance, we will say in application forms or on our website or via the broker or other intermediary if alternative (such as work) telephone number contact details can be left blank.